Should You Buy or Rent a Home?

 Is It Cheaper to Rent or Buy a House?

-There is no simple answer as to whether it’s cheaper to rent or buy a house.
-The answer depends on the local rental market, home prices in your area, how long you plan to stay, how much you can save for a down payment, and many other factors.
-To decide which option will be more cost-effective for you, determine how long you plan to stay in the location and calculate your monthly costs for both renting and purchasing.
+To decide which option might be most cost-effective for you, determine how long you plan to stay in the location and calculate your monthly costs for both renting and purchasing.
 Keep in mind that rent may increase over time, and that homeownership involves the cost of repairs and maintenance, as well as the potential for increasing HOA fees and property taxes.

 Owning a home may not provide returns instantly, but if you plan to stay in a home for a number of years, it may be the right option.
-Not only will your home have the potential to become an asset with increasing value, but you’ll also enjoy the pride of homeownership and the ability to build long-lasting memories and a sense of stability through owning your home.
+Not only will your home have the potential to become an asset with increasing value, but you’ll also enjoy pride of homeownership and the ability to build long-lasting memories and a sense of stability through owning your home.

-Determine the Breakeven Point
+Consider Your Breakeven Point

-The "breakeven point," at which homebuying becomes more cost-effective than renting, typically occurs at about three to five years, depending of course on the cost of your home, the mortgage rate and other variables.
 You can determine your breakeven point by calculating what you'd pay in rent over the next three years and comparing that to what you'd pay for a mortgage over the next three years.
 Be sure to include your down payment, closing costs, and estimated costs for home maintenance and repairs.

-Am I Ready to Buy?
+Am I Ready to Buy a Home?

-• Do you plan on staying in this home for the next three to five years?
+Do you plan on staying in this home for the next three to five years?

 Think you may need to keep renting for a while longer?